gklyne/I-D/app/app.md

 * If the _path_ is missing/empty - e.g.
 `app://833ebda2-f9a8-4462-b74a-4fcdc1a02d22` - then
-the app URI represent the whole archive file.
+the app URI represent the whole archive (e.g. the ZIP file).
 * If the _path_ is `/` - e.g.
 `app://833ebda2-f9a8-4462-b74a-4fcdc1a02d22/` -
 then the app URI represent the root directory